HermanCeaser/laravel-news-monorepo/README.md

 # Laravel News App

-_News Aggregation APP service built on Laravel for the backend and NextJ(React.Js) on the frontend
+_News Aggregation APP service built on Laravel for the backend and NextJs 13(React.Js) on the frontend

 ## Folder Structure
  * `frontend` - This Folder contains the frontend NextJs code